mahmoud/words/drafts/choosing_the_right_versioning.md

 recommendation rather than to argue over the polarizing MUSTs and MUST NOTs of specification language.

+Criticisms:

+### Encourages breakages

+Everyone knows it's more exciting to announce 2.0 than 1.5.11, even if there's more user demand for the latter than the former.
+This is especially true with SemVer, which mandates that an upgrade to 2.0 indicates breaking API changes.
+Conversely, good software could be assessed as inferior or less mature because its version number is lower, even though it may have just done a particularly good job.

+### Barrier to major releases

+The inverse problem of the sort of the 2.0 breakage is the Zeno's paradox 1.0.
+Conservative library authors may end up indefinitely preferring the safety umbrella that a 0.x version entails.
+The ability to break APIs.
+Whether humility or conservatism run amock, it largely misrepresents the release state of many major libraries.

+At the risk of oversimplifying:

+  * If both you (or your team) **and** a stranger (someone not directly advised) are both using a library in a production environment, the time for a major version has been reached.

+If it's just you and yours, that's understandable; many great scientists took great risks with themselves for the sake of progress.
+If it's just a stranger going against your explicit advice, then there's no accounting for such wildcards.
+But if both of groups are using something effectively in production, then it's time to face the facts.
+Tie up the loosest of ends and give it a major version.

+Semantic

 ## Calendar versioning

 If you're an earnest engineer with honest intents of creating a